Marriage is for Mission

-1. To provide a living parable the love Jesus has for his church.
+1. To provide a living parable of the love Jesus has for his church.
 A husband is called to lead his wife through humble, selfless service.
 His life revolves around serving and sacrificing for her flourishing in God.
 And the wife is to submit to her husband’s leadership gladly and joyfully as he follows God.
 This love is a real-life portrait to the world how Jesus loves his church and how the church follows Jesus.
 (Ephesians 5:21-33)

 2. To give you a partner that will help you fight sin in your life.
-You can think of your spouse is like a sparring partner – someone who will challenge you, sharpen you, and strengthen you – all with the goal of growing in godliness.
+You can think of your spouse like a sparring partner – someone who will challenge you, sharpen you, and strengthen you – all with the goal of growing in godliness.

 3. To give you a life-long teammate to advance God’s kingdom.
 Right now, this side of eternity, we are on enemy soil.
 And a spouse is a fellow soldier that helps you keep your focus on heaven and works with you to bring hope to those dying spiritually.

-4. To reproduce (as God sees fit) and to teach your children how to follow him with a bold faith.
-(Malachi 2:15)
+4. To reproduce (as God sees fit) and to teach your children how to follow him with a bold faith (Malachi 2:15).